tamdnguyen/Time-Management-OOP/README.md

 ### If you are a GUI type person and would like to use the code editors (Recommended method):

 In your code editor, open the folder `Time-Management-OOP`.
 In folder `Code`, open and run the file `main.py` to start the program.
-That's it, enjoy the program.
+That's it, enjoy the program. **NOTE:** open the folder `Time-Management-OOP` inside whatever folder you use to host the whole project, NOT the root folder that you use at the beginning of the installation.

 <br>